 Additionally, it is sustainable for nature.
 So, from a social point of view, a job in this sector is significant.

-Keeping technological innovation in the heart, the energy sector requires continuous manpower supply.
+Keeping technological innovation at the heart, the energy sector requires continuous manpower supply.

 Frequently, a single mega project requires the contribution of many skilled individuals.
 Because of continuous transformation in its need, this job sector ever challenging.
 Further study as well as having professional degrees will be answering well on how to get a job in renewable energy.